codefresh-io/docs.codefresh.io/_docs/pipelines/create-pipeline.md

      %}

   * From the **Event** dropdown, select the event for the sensor trigger.
 For example, **Commit pushed**.
-    CSDP displays all the **Arguments** available for the sensor trigger, identical to the list of Workflow Template arguments.
+    Codefresh displays all the **Arguments** available for the sensor trigger, identical to the list of Workflow Template arguments.
   * Customize the value for an argument by selecting single or a combination of predefined variables.
     In each field, type `$` and from the list of predefined variables, select the one you need.
-    CSDP automatically maps to the correct JSON path in the event payload when manifests are generated before commit.
+    Codefresh automatically maps to the correct JSON path in the event payload when manifests are generated before commit.
 Argo Workflow then instantiates the values from the event payload.

     {% include
    image.html